grackle-project/grackle/doc/source/CapabilityGuide.rst

 ---------------------------

 In the current discussion we define the "physical model" as the collection of assumptions and physics that affect the properties (e.g. thermal properties/composition) of the fluid, itself.
-Grackle primarily cares about details relevant to a fluid-element's **local micro-scale evolution**; it doesn't need to know any details about interactions between fluid elements (gravity, fluid dynamics, viscosity, conduction, etc.).
+Grackle primarily cares about details relevant to a fluid element's **local micro-scale evolution**; it doesn't need to know any details about interactions between fluid elements (gravity, fluid dynamics, viscosity, conduction, etc.).

-Fluid-calculations **almost always** have a physical model.
+Fluid calculations **almost always** have a physical model.
 There's usually an assumption about the equation of state.
 An assumption is also made about radiative effects (or the lack thereof).
 Grackle becomes useful to calculations as soon as you want to start considering how radiative cooling (and heating) affect your calculation (**and it can do much more**).